 Focus on energy, mobility, real estate and urban planning

 Together with employees of the IOTA Foundation, Jaguar, Land Rover and Positive Cityxchange in the Norwegian University of Science and Technology in Trondheim discuss possibilities of the DLT.
-The event will primarily focus on the applications of Block chain technology fur das Internet of Things be presented and explained.
+The event will primarily focus on the applications of the Block chain technology fur das Internet of Things be presented and explained.
 These could be of particular interest in the area of smart cities.
 The focus is on the interfaces between energy, mobility, real estate and urban planning.

 In the official press release the organizer states: